Duxah/FreePCB-2/README.md

 * You can attach a picture to any part in the schematic editor via the "Import Part" dialog box, F1 button.

+* You can attach all datasheets to the component, as well as a picture of the part's package, and even a URL link to the store where this part is sold.
+To do this, call the right-click menu on the selected part and click COMPONENT ATTACHMENTS

 ***